niHonkage/DocsLearning/en/getting-started/install-self-hosted/install-faq.md

 ### 16. Why is SSRF_PROXY Needed?

 You may have noticed the `SSRF_PROXY` environment variable in the `docker-compose.yaml` file.
-This is crucial because the local deployment of Dify uses `SSRF_PROXY` to prevent Server-Side Request Forgery (SSRF) attacks.
+This is crucial because the local deployment of Fusionworks uses `SSRF_PROXY` to prevent Server-Side Request Forgery (SSRF) attacks.
 For more details on SSRF attacks, refer to [this resource](https://portswigger.net/web-security/ssrf).

 To reduce potential risks, we have set up a proxy for all services that could be vulnerable to SSRF attacks.
 This proxy ensures that services like Sandbox can only access external networks through it, thereby protecting your data and services.
 By default, this proxy does not intercept any local requests.
 However, you can customize the proxy's behavior by modifying the `squid` configuration file.